Is Chicken Really That Good For Us?

 Bird flu

 If you’ve read anything about intensive chicken farming, you know that the typical factory farm is a breeding ground for disease.
-According to the US Department of Agriculture (USDA), a strain of avian flu was detected in more than seventeen states in 2022, making it the worst outbreak since 2015.
-This has led to the destruction of more than 13 million birds so far.
-Scientists have also raised fears that avian flu viruses pose a pandemic threat.
+In 2022, a deadly strain of avian flu was detected in more than 46 states, making it the worst outbreak since 2015.
+This led to the destruction of more than 50 million birds.9 Scientists have also raised fears that avian flu viruses pose a pandemic threat.10

 When compared with plant-based sources of protein such as legumes, seeds, beans, nuts, and whole grains, it’s clear that chicken isn’t the superfood it’s made out to be.

-By eating plants, we’re not contributing to the unsanitary conditions on factory farms that breed disease and misuse precious antibiotics.
-We reduce our risk of ingesting harmful bacteria from contaminated food products.
-We can have healthy cholesterol levels and lower our risk of developing heart disease.
+By eating plants, we can avoid contributing to the unsanitary conditions on factory farms that breed disease, cause pollution and misuse precious antibiotics.
+We can reduce our risk of ingesting harmful bacteria from contaminated food products.
+We can have healthy cholesterol levels, reduce our risk of developing heart disease,11 type 2 diabetes,12,13 fatty liver disease,14 and certain cancers.15

 Why not swap chicken for plant protein sources and delicious vegan chicken alternatives?